 In a BBC2 edition of Artsnight (Barber, 2016) the journalist Lynn Barber refers to Wax’s use of stand-up comedy in her mental health campaigning, but first introduces her by outlining her earlier career in comedy and her “[invention of] a whole new genre of TV interviews that shocked and delighted in equal measure.”
 Citing Wax as “the best TV interviewer ever,” Barber describes her as both disarming and astute saying that Wax is funny but “never at the expense of her interviewees.”
 This approach, Barber argues, resulted in interviewees “reveal[ing] themselves” (Barber, 2016).
 Barber’s observation identifies characteristics that mark Wax’s celebrity persona—funny, shocking—through which her interviewing technique developed.
 Because of this, I focus on her performance as interviewer to explore the construction of her comedic persona and to understand her migration from comedy celebrity to mental health campaigner.

 The celebrity interview is a genre familiar to audiences, and Nunn and Biressi offer an analysis of their function in contemporary culture.
 They argue that one-to-one interviews are a vehicle through which celebrity intimacy is produced via culturally standardized mechanisms for “self-understanding: confession, introspection, and the representation of a better or improved self” (Nunn and Biressi, 2010, p.
 50)/ This “quasi-therapeutic encounter,” they argue, is representative of the ways in which a culture of intimacy is embedded within media more generally and signals the ways in which celebrities (and other notable public figures) are expected to “be willing to engage in the business of emotional intimacy” (Nunn and Biressi, 2010, pp. 56-57).
-According to Nunn and Biressi, this is a mechanism through which celebrity as viable commodity is maintained particularly in the wake of a media scandal that may lead to “disclosure of tragedy or dysfunction…[to thereby] explain the transgression.”
+According to Nunn and Biressi, this is a mechanism through which celebrity as a viable commodity is maintained particularly in the wake of a media scandal that may lead to “disclosure of tragedy or dysfunction…[to thereby] explain the transgression.”
 The revelation of the “authentic” or “truthful” self is traded for the continuing relationship between celebrity and his/her public.
 (Nunn and Biressi, 2010, p.
 50) Thus scandalous transgression is smoothed out via the vehicle of confessional intimacy; the subject is redeemed and rehabilitated into public life.

 However, while emotional intimacy does mark many of Wax’s interviews, the means through which this is cultivated is less the therapeutic encounter based on confessions that reveal a truth requiring either punishment or absolution (Foucault 1978).
 Rather, the interviewee reveals themselves through Wax’s risky, transgressive mode of performance that tends not to demand or expect confession or introspection, but nonetheless, as Barber states, results in her interviewees revealing themselves.
-This is best demonstrated with an exploration of one interview in the Ruby Wax Meets… series (BBC, 1996-98).
-I argue that the style represented in this series and identified by Barber as a new genre of interview, connects our understanding as Wax as comedy performer to her transition to interviewer for the Headroom webcast series.
+This is best demonstrated with an exploration of one interview in the Ruby Wax Meets… series (BBC, 1996-98). style represented in this series and identified by Barber as a new genre of interview, connects our understanding as Wax as comedy performer to her transition to interviewer for the Headroom webcast series.
 The Ruby Wax Meets… series included interviews with often-controversial figures such as OJ Simpson, Donald Trump, and Sarah, Duchess of York, but the standout episode was her interview with the widowed disgraced former first lady of the Philippines and the then recently elected congresswoman of Leyte, Imelda Marcos.
 The interview was first broadcast on BBC 1 in 1996 and cited by Wax as her favorite of the Ruby Wax Meets… series (Barber, 2016).